-The comments in the table below set out this council's further observations on the proposals for your consideration.
+The comments in the table below set out this council's further observations on the planning merits of the proposals for your consideration.

 Whilst consultation has been undertaken with this council's technical specialist officers, only high-level comments have been possible.
 The County Council should therefore use its own internal specialist advisors to provide advice to ensure that proposals meet all relevant policy or legislative requirements.